heidimason/reactnd-project-myreads/README.md

 ## Backend Server

-To simplify the development process, Udacity provided a backend server for me to develop against.
-The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods I needed to perform necessary operations on the backend:
+The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods needed to perform necessary operations on the backend:

 * [`getAll`](#getall)
 * [`update`](#update)